Menu

 1-Yosemite National Park

-Yosemite is a national park in the United States, located in the state of California.
-The Sierra National Forest and Stanislaus National Forest border it on the east and west, respectively.
-The National Park Service manages the park, which covers an area of 759,620 acres (1,187 square miles: 3,074 km2) and is located in four counties "Tuolumne, Mariposa, Mono, and Madera".
-Yosemite was designated a UNESCO World Legacy Site in 1984 for its sandstone cliffs, waterfalls, pure streams, enormous sequoia groves, lakes, mountains, meadows, and glaciers, as well as it is biological variety.
+Yosemite is a national park in the United States, located in California.
+The Sierra National Forest and Stanislaus National Forest border east and west.
+The National Park Service manages the park, which covers an area of 759,620 acres (1,187 square miles: 3,074 km2) and is located in four counties: "Tuolumne, Mariposa, Mono, and Madera".
+Yosemite was designated a UNESCO World Legacy Site in 1984 for its sandstone cliffs, waterfalls, pure streams, enormous sequoia groves, lakes, mountains, meadows, glaciers, and biological variety.
 Almost 95% of the park has been declared wilderness.
-Yosemite is one of Sierra Nevada's largest and least fragmented habitat blocks, and the park is home to a diverse array of flora and animals.
+Yosemite is one of Sierra Nevada's most significant and least fragmented habitat blocks, and the park is home to a diverse array of flora and animals.

-The park's height ranges from 2,127 to 13,114 feet (648 to 3,997 meters) and is home to five distinct ecological zones: chaparral and oak woodlands, minor montane forest, higher montane forest, subalpine zone, and the alpine.
+The park's height ranges from 2,127 to 13,114 feet (648 to 3,997 meters).
+It is home to five distinct ecological zones: chaparral and oak woodlands, minor montane forest, higher montane forest, subalpine zone, and the alpine.
 Around half of California's 7,000 plant species are found in the Sierra Nevada, and more than a quarter are found in Yosemite.

-Yosemite Falls reflected perfectly in outlet of Merced River by Swinging Bridge, Yosemite National Park, California - Natural Attractions in USA - Planet Travel Advisor Yosemite Falls reflected perfectly in outlet of Merced River by Swinging Bridge, Yosemite National Park, California - Natural Attractions in USA The park provides habitat for over 160 uncommon species, with peculiar local geologic formations and specific soils defining the restricted areas that many of these plants inhabit.
-Yosemite's geology is characterized by granite rocks and relics of earlier rocks.
+The park provides habitat for over 160 uncommon species, with peculiar local geologic formations and specific soils defining the restricted areas that many of these plants inhabit.
+Granite rocks and relics of earlier rocks characterize Yosemite's geology.

 2-The Grand Canyon